satyajeetkayal/Covid-Tracker-React-Native/README.md

 This Covid Tracker project bootstrapped with React Native.

-There is Apk file Download link ---> On the Way!
+There is Apk file Download link ---> https://1drv.ms/u/s!AonVuqdJuR_sdcd-Y8RNP_zsXJs?e=3aVief

 # The following Technologies were used to develop this application